epics-containers/epics-containers.github.io/docs/user/tutorials/rtems_ioc.rst

     :console: ts0001 7007
     :crate monitor: ts0001 7008

+    It is likely already set up as per the example below.

 Use telnet to connect to the console of your target IOC. e.g.
 ``telnet ts0001 7007``.
 We want to get to the MOTLoad prompt which should look